-This page was updated on October 24th, 2024 to reflect updated consortium details.
+This page was updated on March 23rd, 2025 to reflect updated details and a new preview.

 You are invited to join the consortium for Symphony No. 1: Floating!

 Alongside the visionary Dr. Carter Biggers and the Texas Woman’s University Wind Symphony, I am immensely proud to announce the consortium for Symphony No. 1: Floating.
-This work will be my greatest yet—it will be my defining statement as a composer and human being.
+This work will be my defining statement as a composer and human being.
 It will be expansive, adventurous, and emotionally poignant.
-Scored for wind ensemble, the work will be a grade 6, set in four movements, and approximately 30 to 35 minutes in duration.
+Scored for wind ensemble, the work will be a grade 6, set in four movements, and approximately 40 minutes in duration.
 The instrumentation will be expansive, including two piccolo parts, English horn, contrabassoon, E-flat clarinet, B-flat contrabass clarinet, two flugelhorn parts, string bass, piano, harp, and a dedicated 5-octave marimba part (see the “read more” link for full instrumentation details).

 Consortium information:

-You can sign up via this short and simple Google Form, and you can read more about this opportunity here!
+You can sign up via this short and simple Google Form!

 About Symphony No. 1: Floating